wanghaisheng/responsive-landing-page-starter/content/blog/en/checking-the-tube-status-with-nexmo-and-tfl-apis-dr.md

 ## Setting up our Project

-Create a project folder named Nexmotubestatus on your local machine and change to it.
+Create a project folder named tubestatus on your local machine and change to it.

 ```console
 mkdir tubestatus && cd tubestatus